Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Abstract

 \section{Abstract}

-We introduce \name{}, a \textbf{feed-forward method} that synthesizes controllable and explicit 4D scenes \textbf{from a single image}.
-Our approach unifies the generative priors of video diffusion models with geometry and motion constraints learned from large-scale 4D datasets.
-Given a single input image, a camera trajectory, and an optional text prompt, \name{} directly predicts a deformable 3D Gaussian field that encodes appearance, geometry, and motion, all in a single forward pass, without test-time optimization or post-hoc refinement.
-At the core of our framework lies a video latent transformer, which augments video diffusion models to jointly capture spatio-temporal dependencies and predict time-varying 3D Gaussian primitives.
-Training is guided by objectives on appearance fidelity, geometric accuracy, and motion consistency, enabling \name{} to synthesize high-quality 4D scenes in 30 seconds.
+We introduce \name{}, a feed-forward framework for dynamic scene generation from a single image.
+Our method synergizes the powerful generative priors of video diffusion models with geometric and motion constraints learned from a large-scale 4D dataset.
+Given a single image, a camera trajectory, and an optional text prompt, our model directly predicts a dynamic scene represented by a deformable 3D Gaussian field.
+This approach captures appearance, geometry, and motion in a single pass, eliminating the need for test-time optimization or post-hoc processing.
+At the core of our framework is a video latent transformer that enhances existing video diffusion models, enabling them to jointly model spatio-temporal dependencies and predict 3D Gaussian Primitives over time.
+Supervised by objectives targeting appearance fidelity, geometric accuracy, and motion consistency, \name{} generates high-fidelity dynamic scenes within 30 seconds.
 We demonstrate the effectiveness of \name{} across video generation, novel view synthesis, and geometry extraction, where it matches or surpasses optimization-based methods for dynamic scene synthesis while being significantly more efficient.